Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The firm offers seven portfolio strategies: 401(k) management service, market trends account (MTA), sector rotation MTA, core market index portfolio, enhanced allocation strategy, select sector portfolio and personal securities portfolio.
 Each strategy uses varying types of investments and asset allocations.

-Seneca Financial Advisors, LLC
+Seneca Financial Advisors

 Seneca Financial Advisors, LLC manages millions in client assets.
-The firm’s team has certifications including certified financial planner (CFP), certified public accountant (CPA) and personal financial specialist (PFS).
+The firm’s team has certifications including Certified Financial Planner (CFP®), certified public accountant (CPA) and personal financial specialist (PFS).
 This is a fee-only firm.

 Seneca Financial Advisors has a multi-family office, which gives investors the chance to take a holistic and strategic look at their family assets.
 But this is just one of the many client types the firm serves: Its clients also include individuals, businesses, charitable organizations, trust and estate holders and those with pension and profit-sharing plans.